KIT-Team-Vector/Production-Management-System/order-management/README.md

 ![Figure 3](Dokumentation/Architecture.png)

 ## Deployment
+The microservice can be deployed as a standalone docker container or as a docker compose with a Kafka and Zookeeper container to run the Kafka-Server.

-To deploy the service with Docker follow these steps:
+To deploy the service with Kafka and Zookeeper follow these steps.

 1. Clone this repository
 2. Install [Docker](https://docs.docker.com/engine/install/)